LachCrafter/lachanarchy-main/README.md

-# new rewrite and 2b2t.name plugin stuff moved to: [https://github.com/2b2t-name/](2b2t.name organisation)
+# 2b2t.name plugins info
+All updates for the rewrites and information on the `2b2t.name` plugins have been moved to the [2b2t.name organization](https://github.com/2b2t-name).